-- Perform an appropriate and focused observed patient and family-centered history for patients with a core surgical presentation (see list 1). - 2.
-Perform an appropriate and focused observed patient-centered physical examination for patients with a core surgical presentation (see list 1). - 3.
-Provide a diagnostic work-up for patients with a core surgical presentation (see list 1). - 4.
-Interpret relevant diagnostic tests in the evaluation of patients with a core surgical presentation (see list 1). - 5.
-Synthesize clinical and laboratory/diagnostic data to arrive at a differential diagnosis for all the core surgical presentation (see list 1). - 6.
-Develop appropriate plans for the management of patients with the core surgical conditions (see list 2). - 7.
-List the indications for referral for surgical conditions (see List 2). - 8.
-Discuss the pathophysiology, epidemiology, natural history and prognosis of the core surgical conditions (see list 2). - 9.
-Identify patients with life-threatening conditions. - 10.
-Manage the results of common pre-operative laboratory investigations prior to surgery. - 11.
-Demonstrate and apply knowledge of the significance and need for venous thromboembolism prophylaxis, antibiotic prophylaxis, fasting guidelines. - 12.
-Manage the fluid and electrolyte needs of surgical patients with the following conditions such as: dehydration, fluid overload, hyperkalemia, hypokalemia, hypercalcemia, hyperglycemia and hypoglycemia. - 13.
-Perform the diagnostic work-up for common post-operative conditions/complications, such as: fever, wound infections/problems, delirium, shortness of breath, chest pain and venothromboembolism. - 14.
-Perform the initial management for common post-operative conditions/complications, such as: fever, wound infections/problems, delirium, shortness of breath, chest pain and venothromboembolism. - 15.
-Perform proper scrubbing, gowning and gloving. - 16.
-Perform aseptic technique and maintain sterility during the performance or assistance of surgical procedures. - 17.
-Demonstrate a basic facility in the use of common surgical instruments (forceps, scissors, scalpel, retractor, needle driver, electrocautery). - 18.
-Administer appropriate local anaesthetic for procedures (when appropriate). - 19.
-List the contraindications and toxicities of local anaesthetics.
+- 1. Discuss the pathophysiology, epidemiology, natural history and prognosis of the core surgical conditions (see list 2). - 2.
+Perform an appropriate and focused observed patient and family-centered history for patients with a core surgical presentation (see list 1). - 3.
+Perform an appropriate and focused observed patient-centered physical examination for patients with a core surgical presentation (see list 1). - 4.
+Propose a diagnostic work-up for patients with a core surgical presentation (see list 1). - 5.
+Interpret relevant diagnostic tests in the evaluation of patients with a core surgical presentation (see list 1). - 6.
+Synthesize clinical and laboratory/diagnostic data to develop a differential diagnosis for a patient with a core surgical presentation (see list 1). - 7.
+Manage the results of common pre-operative laboratory investigations prior to surgery. - 8.
+Identify patients with life-threatening conditions and urgently initiate appropriate management. - 9.
+Develop an appropriate management plan for a patient with a core surgical condition (see list 2). - 10.
+List the indications for surgical referral (see List 2). - 11.
+Identify patients at risk of post-operative complications based on their perioperative comorbidities and the surgical procedure performed. - 12.
+Apply venous thromboembolism prophylaxis, antibiotic prophylaxis, and fasting guidelines for surgical patients. - 13.
+Manage the fluid and electrolyte needs of surgical patients such as: dehydration, fluid overload, hyperkalemia, hypercalcemia, hyperglycemia and hypoglycemia. - 14.
+Perform proper scrubbing, gowning and gloving. - 15.
+Perform aseptic technique and maintain sterility during assistance or performance of surgical procedures. - 16.
+Demonstrate basic skills in the use of common surgical instruments (forceps, scalpel, retractor, suction, electrocautery, needle driver, scissors,). - 17.
+Appropriately administer-local anaesthetic for procedures, applying knowledge of it's indications, contraindications and toxicities. - 18.
+Perform (under supervision) the following procedures: